 These factoring companies will make sure to check the credit worthiness of your debtors since they are essentially taking on the payment risk when buying over the receivables from you.

-Factoring is also known as accounts receivable financing, and there are various industries and companies that benefit the most from this facility.
+Factoring is also known as accounts receivable financing, and there are various industries and companies that benefit the most from this working capital loan facility.
 Some of the important ones are discussed below: